wende/elchemy/README.md

 - You think failing fast is cool, but not as cool as not failing at all

 ## Why *wouldn't* I want to use that
-- Your project relies on die-hard battle tested libraries, and you despise any versions start with 0
+- Your project relies on die-hard battle tested libraries, and you despise any versions starting with 0
 - You're afraid that when you learn what Monad is your mustache will grow, and eyesight weaken

 ## Can I use it in already existing Elixir project